Sign in

 Cost Considerations

-On the downside, stainless steel pump casings typically come with a higher initial cost compared to cast iron.
-While the long-term benefits may justify the expense, budget-conscious businesses might find this initial outlay challenging.
+On the downside, stainless steel pump casings generally require a higher initial investment compared to cast iron.
+While the long-term advantages may justify this expense, those on a tighter budget may find the initial costs prohibitive.

 Cast Iron Pump Casing: Advantages and Disadvantages